St Wilfrid's CE Primary School has been working hard to improve the attendance of all pupils.

 Times for the school day

-The school bell sounds at 8.55am and the children should be in class by then and ready to learn.
+The school day starts at 8.45am.
+The children should be in class by then and ready to learn.

-The school register closes at 9.15am and children arriving after this will be entered on the register as unauthorised and will count as an absence.
+The school register closes at 9am.
+In line with our Academy Trust attendance policy, children arriving after this will be entered on the register as unauthorised and will count as an absence.

-Dentist/Doctors’ appointments are also counted as an absence and should where possible be made after school hours.
+Dentist/Doctors’ appointments are also counted as an absence and should, where possible, be made outside of school hours.

-Breakfast is only served until 8.15am.
-Children are escorted to their class at 8.40am by a member of staff.
+Children are escorted to their class at 8.35am by a member of staff to start their school day.

 Being frequently late for school adds up to lost learning: